This website is intended for healthcare professionals only.

 4th April 2024

-Every hospital trust will be required to have ‘a designated lead for the primary-secondary care interface’ and integrated care boards asked to ‘regularly review progress’, according to NHS England’s newly published ‘2024/25 priorities and operational planning guidance’.
+Every hospital trust will be required to have ‘a designated lead for the primary-secondary care interface’ and integrated care boards (ICBs) asked to ‘regularly review progress’, according to NHS England’s newly published ‘2024/25 priorities and operational planning guidance’.

 Delayed since December due to funding discussions, the guidance sets an overall priority for the NHS in England over the next 12 months as the ‘recovery of core services and productivity following the Covid-19 pandemic’ continues.